github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-the-codeql-workflow-for-compiled-languages.md

 ## About the {% data variables.code-scanning.codeql_workflow %} and compiled languages

 {% data variables.product.prodname_code_scanning_caps %} works by running queries against one or more databases.
 Each database contains a representation of all of the code in a single language in your repository.
+For the compiled languages {% data variables.code-scanning.compiled_languages %}, the process of populating this database involves building the code and extracting data.

-For the compiled languages C/C++, C#,{% ifversion codeql-go-autobuild %} Go,{% endif %}{% ifversion codeql-kotlin-beta %} Kotlin, {% endif %} and Java, the process of populating this database involves building the code and extracting data. {% data reusables.code-scanning.analyze-go %}
+{% data reusables.code-scanning.autobuild-compiled-languages %}

 {% ifversion code-scanning-without-workflow %}